Healthy One Skillet Meals for Two – Pan Seared Almond Crusted Tilapia & Garlic Snow Peas

-Crispy Pan Fried Tilapia
+Crispy Pan Fried Tilapia WITHOUT Flour or Grains??

 Whether you call this a pan fried tilapia recipe or a pan seared tilapia recipe, you’re right!
 In reality, it’s at the sweet spot somewhere in between.
 Crispy and comforting like you’d expect a pan fried breaded tilapia recipe to be, but it’s just as light and wholesome as a pan seared filet!

 I’d say this recipe definitely shows you how to pan sear tilapia on the stovetop, as opposed to a traditional pan fry.
 And we’re using just a drizzle of oil, which is far less then you’d typically need for traditional pan frying.
 But, unlike pan searing plain old fish filets, these almond crusted tilapia filets crisp up beautifully on the outside!

 Pretty much, they’ve got the texture of breaded and pan fried tilapia WITHOUT flour or breadcrumbs.
 Instead, the ‘breading’ for this almond Parmesan crusted tilapia recipe is made of just almond flour, grated Parmesan cheese, and a few simple spices.
 Which keeps these healthy skillet dinners totally gluten free and grain free!